bjuppa/com-plain-date/README.md

 of `Date` is good for timezone-agnostic operations such as comparing universal points in time and adding or subtracting _time_ in hours, minutes, or seconds.

-Use native JavaScript `Date` objects with relevant utility functions until you need to do an operation that `Date` doesn't support!
+Use native JavaScript `Date` objects together with relevant ComPlainDate utility functions until you need to do an operation that `Date` doesn't support!

 ### Plain-date